 NASA processed the self-noise data set used in this example.
 It was obtained from a series of aerodynamic and acoustic tests of two and three-dimensional airfoil blade sections conducted in an anechoic wind tunnel.

 The NASA data set comprises different NACA 0012 airfoils at various wind tunnel speeds and angles of attack.
 The span of the airfoil and the observer position was the same in all of the experiments.

 The variable to be predicted is continuous (sound pressure level).
 Therefore, this is an approximation project.

-The fundamental goal here is to model the sound pressure level as a function of the airfoil features and airspeed.
+The fundamental goal is to model the sound pressure level as a function of the airfoil features and airspeed.

 The first step is to prepare the data set, which is the source of information for the approximation problem.
 It is composed of: